 If a student has a concern or complaint about a specific teacher, coach, and/or administrator, it is essential that the initial communication be with the specific individual.
 The student should be encouraged to speak with the individual first.
 If the concern continues or is not resolved, then the parent should speak with the individual.
-The next step would be to speak with the appropriate division head (Mrs. Sander for middle division and Mrs. Kolbe for upper division).
-The next step would then be to speak with a school administrator (Mrs. Humenansky, Mrs. Bailey, and/or Mr. Ross).
+The next step would be to speak with the appropriate division head (Annette Sullivan - Lower Division K - 2^{nd} grade, Joli Morejon - Lower Division 3^{rd} through 5^{th} grade, Mrs. Sander - Middle Division, and Mrs. Kolbe - Upper Division).
+The next step would be to then speak with the Faculty Prefect, Ms. Kolbe.
 Parents should advise their child on the approach to begin resolution of a conflict.

 If a parent has a concern or complaint about a specific teacher, coach, and/or administrator, parents should also adhere to the Matthew 18 principle of resolving conflict as described above.
-Initial communication should be with the specific individual, then division department heads, and finally administration should resolution not be possible or concerns continue.
+Initial communication should be with the specific individual, then division department heads, and finally the Faculty Prefect, Ms. Kolbe, if resolution is not possible or concerns continue.